-- 6. Proceed to one of the following: - For instructions on cleaning the entrance cone, go to the next procedure. - For instructions on cleaning the internal components of the source block assembly, go to "Removing the Source Block Assembly" on page 85.
+- 6. Proceed to one of the following: - For instructions on cleaning the entrance cone, go to the next procedure, "Removing the Entrance Cone and the Cone Wash Nozzle." - For instructions on cleaning the internal components of the source block assembly, go to "Removing the Source Block Assembly" on page 86.